Social Media Marketing vs. Direct Mail – Part 1

 - 78% say they prefer to receive promotional materials through regular mail.

 Now with a few statistics rolling around in your head, let me remind you of one of the most important principles in business that we’ve talked about before – you must get your business noticed.
-With the current business craze -and shift- toward social media, many have abandoned their previous marketing efforts, making it the perfect time for you to get results with direct mail.
+With the current business craze -and shift- toward social media, many have abandoned their previous marketing efforts, making it the perfect time for you to get results with direct mail, all you need to do is to get Digital Content Creation Services.

 Have you used direct mail to promote your business or organization?
 What specific campaign has worked well for you?